bbmokhtari/django-translations/docs/howto/index.rst

 How to
 ######

-Here are some solutions to the common problems the users of this project might want to solve.
+Here are the solutions to some common problems the users of Django Translations might face.

 .. toctree::
    :maxdepth: 2